-As a painter and poet, I find myself, like many, drawn to experimenting with video.
-Self-taught, I explore the possibilities of videopoetry with delighted abandon. ---- And define video poetry loosely as any word and image in video form, across genres, purist, inter-spliced, cross-disciplinary.
-A videopoem is a kind of transliteration.
-It is is process of converting text from one script into another, thus becoming a 'verbal/visual' cluster, a complex, a nexus, a multiplicity composed of vectors that intersect.
-The videopoem casts moving images of poetry into the cinematic stream in ways that enable it, itself, to become a poem.
-Video poetry is a new and emerging art form.
+Video poetry is generally described a combination of poetry and image in video form, across genres, inter-spliced, cross-disciplinary.
+A videopoem is a transliteration.
+Text is translated from one script into another, from page-oriented into cinematic.
+We get a 'verbal/visual' cluster, a complex, a nexus, a multiplicity composed of vectors that intersect.
+The videopoem casts moving images of poetry into a film stream in ways that enable it, itself, to become a visual poem.

 My videopoems, however, are not transliterations of poems.
 Rather, I do performance pieces composed of poetry, image, video, a mask &/or a painting or sculpture and dance.
 For me, all the components of a piece arise from a singular creative process that finds its expression in multiple (poetic, artistic, filmic, kinetic) approaches to the same subject.